-Reteplase, recombinant (Injection)
+Reteplase, recombinant (By injection)

 Reteplase, Recombinant (RE-te-plase, re-KOM-bin-ant)